stefangabos/Zebra_Tooltips/README.md

 Besides the default behavior of tooltips showing when user hovers the element, tooltips may also be shown and hidden programmatically using the API.
 When shown programmatically, the tooltips will feature a "close" button, and clicking it will be the only way of closing tooltips opened this way.
 This is very useful for drawing users' attention to specific areas of a website (like error messages after validating a form).

-By default, the plugin will use the "title" attribute of the element for the tooltip's content, but the tooltip's content can also be specified programmatically.
+By default, the plugin will use the "title" attribute of the element for the tooltip's content, but the tooltip's content can also be specified via the "zebra-tooltip" data attribute, or programmatically.
 Tooltips' appearance can be easily customized both through JavaScript and/or CSS.
 Also, tooltips can be aligned left, center or right, relative to the parent element.

 Zebra_Tooltips uses NO IMAGES (everything is handled from CSS), and falls back gracefully for browsers that don't support all the fancy stuff; also, tooltips can be attached to any element not just anchor tags!